privefl/bigstatsr/README.md

 ## Bug report / Help

 Please open an issue if you find a bug.
-If you want help using {bigstatsr}, please post on Stack Overflow with the tag *bigstatsr* (not yet created).
+If you want help using {bigstatsr}, please post on Stack Overflow with the tag *bigstatsr*.
 [How to make a great R reproducible example?](https://stackoverflow.com/q/5963269/6103040)

 ## Use cases